 The difficulty of being a leader of a political party on a national level, being the most experienced person in the room (at one stage having served the longest) being the youngest and being female which meant that I still wasn’t afforded the respect that I think being a man, even the same age would have had.

 Natasha Stott Despoja AO

-As chair of Our Watch (the foundation to prevent violence against women and children) she has long argued there’s an inextricable link between gender inequality and violence against women.
+As founding chair of Our Watch (the foundation to prevent violence against women and children) she has long argued there’s an inextricable link between gender inequality and violence against women.